« Why On Earth Would You Need Your Own Stage Mic ? »

 It took me years before finding the mic matching my personal vocal particularities, in my case a Beyerdynamic TG V96c (♥).
-I’ve been working, like all of you, with a Shure SM 58 (not for me), then went on with a Shure Beta 58a (ok’ish), Neumann KMS 105 (not for me), Beyerdynamic M88c (love the vintage one), a Beyerdynamic Opus 69 (pretty good as well) as well as some wireless mics (not my favorites) in order to find what my voice needed.
+I’ve been working, like all of you, with a Shure SM 58 (not for me), Beta 58a (ok’ish), Neumann KMS 105 (not for me), Beyer M88c (love the vintage one), a Beyer Opus 69 (pretty good) as well as some wireless mics (not my favorites) in order to find what my voice needed.
 And that’s individual for every vocalist (or speaker).

 A professional stage mic doesn’t have to be expensive, it’s more important that it matches your voice.
 Alicia Keys uses a € 160,- wireless mic on stage (without counting the transmitter) and Steven Tyler a $ 99,- wired instrument mic, whilst someone like Diana Krall would rather go for a wired condenser stage mic or Björn Strid for a wired dynamic stage mic.
 You can make it as expensive or sophisticated as you want.